Forget about the “Easy” button… I want a “Pause” button.

 You know why?

-Because it showed that hidden in the shadows of professionalism in the work place (where it seems nothing but work can be discussed)… we are all still human.
+Because it showed that hidden in the shadows of professionalism in the work place (where it seems nothing but work can be discussed)… we are all still real humans, with real struggles.

 Once you have a boss, or a group of co-workers that recognize you aren’t a robot with no feelings or hardships, then all of a sudden, working with a chronic illness doesn’t seem so bad.